madsen/cpan-once-a-week/README.md

 The CPAN “Once a Week, Every Week” Contest
 ==========================================

-This is the Git repository for the [CPAN “Once a Week, Every Week” Contest website](http://onceaweek.cjmweb.net/).
+This is the Git repository for the CPAN “Once a Week, Every Week” Contest website (which was located at onceaweek.cjmweb.net but is now offline).
 You can get the release database from [the data Git repository](https://github.com/madsen/cpan-once-a-week-data) and store it in the `data/` directory of this repository.
 (It's not a Git submodule because I don't want to link it to any particular revision.)

+If anyone wants to bring back the website, feel free to fork this repository.
+If you let me know, I can CNAME onceaweek.cjmweb.net to your new site.

 Recreating the Website
 ======================